 - Develop Sensitivity Training (that includes information regarding transgender employees).
 As an HR consultant, I would recommend implementing training even if you don’t know of any transgender employees in your workforce.

 - Confidentiality is of utmost importance.
 The employee’s information should not be a topic of discussion or gossip.
 It is important to ensure management understands the sensitivity of the matter and respects the employee’s privacy.

 - Adhere to the organization’s Dress Code Policy.
 The dress code policy that reflects the gender in which the transgender identifies is the policy to which the individual should adhere and the policy or requirement cannot be altered based on the birth gender.

-- Consistently use the employee’s correct name and pronoun.
-If the employee is being identified as a male or female.
-Refer to the employee by preferred name as well as the correct pronoun.
+- Consistently use the employee’s correct name and pronouns.
+Refer to the employee by preferred name as well as the correct pronouns.
 Repeated references of the non-preferred gender could undermine the treatment the employee is receiving.
 Treatment is an enormous part of the medical process to ensure a gender change is what is truly desired.

-- Gender identity restrooms.
-Each transgender man and woman has the right to use the restroom or locker rooms of their identifying gender.
+- Implement an inclusive restroom system.
+Each transgender person has the right to use the restroom or locker rooms of their gender identity.
 They should not be forced to walk a long distance to another facility, asked to use an unsanitary room or a restroom identified for transgender use.